MEET THE COUNCIL

 Additional Roles

-Council Financial Reviewer, Barrier Assessment Team Volunteer Leader, Conservation Committee Co-Chair
+Council Financial Reviewer, Barrier Assessment Team Volunteer Leader

 I’m a life-long Washingtonian who was introduced to fishing at an early age by his father.
 We fished the Yakima River many times, often with my two brothers.
 I’ve always thought of the Yakima as my home waters due to my many fond memories of those outings.